 While implementing AES encryption in Java, recalling security troubles is vital.
 Here are some crucial points to preserve in thoughts:

-- Protect the secret key: the name of the game key must be covered from unauthorized get right of entry.
-Save the critical thing in a comfortable area, such as a keystore.
+3. Protect the secret key: the name of the game key must be covered from unauthorized get right of entry.
+Save the critical thing in a comfortable area, such as a Keystore.
 Use access controls to restrict admission to the important thing.

-- Use comfortable transmission: While transmitting encrypted information, use a secure transport protocol.
-Like HTTPS or SSL/TLS, so as to prevent interception or tampering.
+4. Use comfortable transmission: Use a secure transport protocol while transmitting encrypted information.
+Like HTTPS or SSL/TLS, to prevent interception or tampering.

 See Also: Best Java Tutorials On Youtube | Top 5 Channels